icreatedanaccount/The-Eleventh-Island/README.md

 0. Edit Grid script -> maze is generated on top of the plateau
 0. Resize Maze to fit environment and player's body (too small and walls to thin)
 0. Resize Cells to 6x6 units and enlarge walls
+0. Added Oculus Integration for runtime and builds (CTRL-P to escape rift in game mode)

 TODO
 -------